ProBeat: The Samsung Galaxy Z Flip might be for you

 Having said all that, the Galaxy Z Flip right now looks like the best option on the market, with the best specs, and the chances for the best reliability in the category of foldable phones.
 (I say “looks like” because nobody has used the Galaxy Z Flip for a few months.
 The reviews aren’t even out.
 And if we learned anything from the Galaxy Fold, it’s that early adopters should at least wait for the reviews.)

 If you’re an influencer, this is the phone that you can wow your fans with.
 If you’re a business exec, this is the phone that will tell your clients that you use the latest tech.
 And if you need to start making decisions around foldable phones, this is your best bet.
-(Samsung plans to 2.5 million units this year, so you should have an audience to test your apps and games on.)
+(Samsung plans to ship 2.5 million units this year, so you should have an audience to test your apps and games on.)

 My colleague Jeremy Horwitz argues that the Galaxy Z Flip even has the killer feature foldable phones need: Flex Mode.
-It lets you split the phone’s vertical screen in top and bottom halves.
+It lets you split the phone’s vertical screen into top and bottom halves.
 Most importantly, Google promises that other Android phone makers will be able to build that feature into their phones, too.
-Again, if your business needs to start testing foldable phones, you’ll want to start here.
+Again, if your business needs to begin testing foldable phones, you’ll want to start here.

 Round two